Christopher M. Jackson

 - Appellate counsel defending a TABOR challenge to state law before the Colorado Court of Appeals.

-- Member, American, Colorado, and Denver Bar Associations, Appellate Practice and Government Practice Subcommittees
+- Appellate Practice and Government Practice Subcommittees of the Colorado Bar Association

 - State Supreme Court Delivers Decision on MMJ Use During Probation